fribbels/Fribbels-Epic-7-Optimizer/README.md

 #### Mac OS

 1. On the [Releases](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases) page, choose the latest release, and download the file that looks like ``FribbelsE7Optimizer-x.x.x-mac.dmg``
-    * There is a dmg file and a zip file.
-Try the dmg first and if it doesn't work, try the zip.
     * Do not download the Source Code options, those won't work
 2. Install **Java 8 - 64 bit**
     * Mac needs both JRE and JDK: